 Talking to other carers who have had similar experiences may help you to feel understood and supported.

 In order to continue to provide help and support to your loved one, you need to take some time out for yourself every now and then.

 Get enough sleep

-The best medicine you can give your loved one is showing them you care.
+The best medicine you can give your loved one is to show them you care.

 "If you don’t look after yourself, you won’t be able to look after anyone else."

 It is normal to feel stressed or run down in your caring relationship from time to time.
-If there are times when you feel overwhelmed, depressed or anxious let your doctor know.
-Joining a support group can help to support you through your role as a carer.
+If there are times when you feel overwhelmed, depressed or anxious, it is advisable to let your doctor know.
+Joining a support group can help you cope with your caring role.

 Jersey Eating Disorders Support